kirinmurphy/prompt_engineered/custom_gpts/when_in_roma/README.md

 - Numerous references to preserving slang, which are sometimes still ignored in the first custom prompt.
 Need to refine the redundant instructions down to a limited set that can enforce the rules effectively.

 - Corrections should include the specific english translation for the text segment.

+- Corrections: if none, force an explicit "None"